necx-org/nodes/CONTRIBUTING.md

 - Wait for the Continuous Integration service to show full test passage
 - When satisfied, click the green "Merge Pull Request" button

-For nodes, requirements can be found in the [node criteria](#node-criteria) section below.
+For nodes, requirements can be found in the [node criteria](#required-node-elements) section below.

-### Node Criteria
+## Required Node Elements

-The following describes the requirements of a valid node.
+The following are required elements of a valid node.
 There are two types of valid nodes in the graph of nuclear engineering curriculum data, with the following requirements.

 An internal node must have the following fields defined:
+* title
+* uuid
 * prerequisites
-* learning objective
+* learning objective(s)
 * assessment (at least one)

 A boundary node may NOT define any of the required elements of an internal node.

+### Title requirements

+The title should be:

+- unique
+- descriptive
+- short
+- uppercase

+### UUID requirements

+The uuid should be:

+- unique
+- descriptive
+- short
+- lowercase
+- hyphenated where necessary

 ### Prerequisites in pull requests